Aliens vs. Predator: Requiem: Plot

+Later, Wolf encounters the corpses of Buddy and Sam, as well as the facehuggers that killed them, using an acid-like liquid to dispose of their bodies and killing a police officer that spotted him, with the town having launched a manhunt to investigate their disappearances.
 Meanwhile, ex-convict Dallas Howard returns to Gunnison after serving time in prison.
-He reunites with his younger brother Ricky, who is in love with his classmate Jesse but is constantly harassed by her boyfriend Dale and his two friends.
-Kelly O'Brien also returns to Gunnison after serving in the US Army, and reunites with her husband Tim and daughter Molly.
-Another woman, Darcy Benson, begins searching for her missing husband and son, unaware that they were killed by the Xenomorphs.
-Meanwhile, local waitress Carrie Adams discovers she is pregnant.
+He reunites with his younger brother Ricky, who is in love with his classmate Jesse Salinger but is constantly harassed by her boyfriend Dale Collins and his two friends Nick and Mark.
+Kelly O'Brien also returns to Gunnison after serving in the army reserves and reunites with her husband, Tim, and daughter, Molly.

-Wolf starts killing Xenomorphs in the sewer, but four manage to escape.
-He pursues some to the power plant, where collateral damage from the fight causes a citywide power outage.
-Ricky and Jesse meet at the high school swimming pool but are interrupted by Dale and his cohorts just as the power goes out.
-A Xenomorph then appears and kills Dale's friends.
-Another Xenomorph invades the O'Brien's home, killing Tim while Kelly escapes with Molly.
-Xenomorphs also attack the diner where Carrie works, and she is impregnated by the Predalien.
-Darcy discovers her body in horror.
-Sheriff Morales then arrives and brings her with him.
+After disposing of the remains of the homeless people killed by the facehuggers, Wolf starts killing Xenomorphs in the sewer, but they manage to escape; the Predalien escapes as well and makes it to the diner, implanting Xenomorph embryos into the pregnant waitress there who was the wife of the police officer killed by Wolf.
+Wolf pursues the Xenomorphs to the power plant, where collateral damage from the fight causes a citywide power outage.
+Ricky and Jesse meet at the high school swimming pool but are interrupted by Dale and his friends just as the power goes out.
+A Xenomorph then appears and kills Dale's friends, but Dale, Jesse, and Ricky escape; Wolf then arrives and kills the Xenomorph, destroying the evidence before escaping.
+Another Xenomorph invades the O'Briens' home, killing Tim while Kelly escapes with Molly.